garfix/nli-go/doc/manual/system-developer/processing.md

     rule: s(C) -> np(P1) comma(C) s(P2),                                        condition: conjunction(C, P1, P2) conjunction(P2, _, _);
     rule: s(C) -> np(P1) conjunction(C) np(P2),                                 condition: conjunction(C, P1, P2);

-and part of the generation lexicon

-    form: 'married',	pos: verb,		    condition: isa(E, marry);
-    form: 'children',	pos: noun,		    condition: isa(E, child);
-    form: 'has',	    pos: verb,		    condition: isa(E, have);

 Generation starts from an s() clause.
 The first rule that matches condition is used.
-Next, the consequent of the rule are used to generate the rest, all the way down, until words in the lexicon can be matched that have the required part of speech (pos) and condition.
+Next, the consequent of the rule are used to generate the rest, all the way down, until words can be matched.

 ### Surface Representation